happybeing/safenetwork-fuse/README.md

 ```

 # Problems?
-Before requesting help here, please follow the [SAFE Network nodejs tutorial](https://hub.safedev.org/platform/nodejs/) and ensure you are able to build a desktop app.
+Before requesting help here, please follow the [SAFE Network Nodejs Tutorial](https://hub.safedev.org/platform/nodejs/) and ensure you are able to build a desktop app.
 That should ensure you have all the pre-requisites, and help you to understood how to test using a **mock** SAFE Network.

 # Contributions
 Pull requests are welcome for outstanding issues and feature requests.
 Please note that contributions must be subject to the Project License (see below), and that if an incompatible license is present in your contribution it will be rejected.